 Few showers expected in several provinces and districts

-The Department of Meteorology says a few showers will occur in Western and Sabaragamuwa provinces and in Kandy, Nuwara-Eliya, Galle and Matara districts.
+A few showers will occur in Western and Sabaragamuwa provinces and in Galle and Matara districts, says the Department of Meteorology.

-Showers or thundershowers may occur at a few places in Uva and Eastern province during the evening or night.
+Showers or thundershowers may occur at a few places in Uva province and in Ampara and Batticaloa districts during the evening or night.

 Sea Areas:

-Showers will occur at a few places in the sea area off the coast extending from Puttalam to Matara via Colombo and Galle.
+A few showers will occur in the sea area off the coast extending from Colombo to Matara via Galle.

-Winds will be south-westerly and wind speed will be 20-40 kmph.
-Wind speed may increase up to 40-50 kmph at timesin the sea area off the coast extending from Puttalam to Kankasanturai via Mannar and from Hambantota to Pottuvil.
+Winds will be south-westerly and wind speed will be 20-30 kmph.
+Wind speed may increase up to 40-50 kmph at times in the sea area off the coast extending from Puttalam to Kankasanturai via Mannar and from Matara to Pottuvil via Hambantota.

-The sea areas off the coast extending from Puttalam to Kankasanturai via Mannar and from Hambantota to Pottuvil will be fairly rough at times.
-The other sea areas around the island may be moderate.
+The sea areas off the coast extending from Puttalam to Kankasanturai via Mannar and from Matara to Pottuvil via Hambantota will be fairly rough at times.